 He participated a few times as a vocal coach in the Ticino-Musica annual summer courses in Switzerland and performed in many concert tours abroad as a pianist, singer and conductor.
 In 2003 he established the operatic ensemble OddOpera.
 These days he is the Conductor in Residence of the Raanana Symphonette Orchestra and serves as a music director of three choirs.
 He is also in charge of the opera class at the Jerusalem Music Academy, participates in choral festivals in Europe and in recordings for radio and television and performs in operas and concerts as a conductor, singer and accompanist.
 During the last two years he regularly performs his own show Mad about Opera, a parody about the history of voice and opera, accompanied by pianist Irit Rub.

-He wrote the words and music to the opera Alice in Wonderland commissioned by the Israeli Opera and conducted performances of this work both on the opera house and all around Israel.
-He also composed (words and music) the chamber opera Mothers dealing with the lead mother characters in the Biblical history of the Jewish people.
+He wrote the words and music to the opera Alice in Wonderland commissioned by the Israeli Opera and conducted performances of this work both at the opera house and all around Israel.
+He also wrote the words and composed the music to the chamber opera Mothers which deals with the lead mother characters in the Biblical history of the Jewish people.